Breakfast with a Scholar

 - 2017 Phil Hansen, artist.
 Embrace the Shake: Transforming Limitations into Opportunities.
 Click here to view photos.

-- 2016 Lisa Genova, author of Still Alice.
+- 2016 Lisa Genova, neuroscientist and author of Still Alice.
 Understanding Alzheimer's.
 Click here to view photos.

 - 2015 Florence Clark and Carolyn Baum, occupational therapy scientists and leaders.